+4. Timeframes and Methods for Review and Revision of the Financial Policy

 Branch Financial Policy should be reviewed (and revised as necessary) whenever changes in Modern Law, the SCA’s governing documents and Policies, or other circumstances so require, but no less than once every 2 (two) years.

+5. Methods for Controlling Cash Receipts and Disbursements

 There shall be no co-mingling of Society funds with the funds of any individual, business, or other legal entity.
 Funds collected at or for events shall be deposited into the hosting group's SCA bank account.
 Disbursement controls shall be implemented by the branch that are sufficient to discourage misappropriation of funds and to reveal any attempted misappropriation promptly.